 That’s right — even an entry-level camera can completely change the way your audience engages with your music.
 Everything from boosting your social following and coloring your communications with your fanbase, to booking more gigs and simplifying your music video production process; it’s all on the table with the right camera.

 If you’re thinking that you don’t have the time or energy to devote to learning another skill, don’t worry — you don’t have to be a photographer to make this work.
 Most cameras will require a learning curve but with a little attention to detail in the beginning, you’ll be acquiring skills that serve you throughout your career.
-However, if you’re looking to learn how to produce better video content, head over to our new website for digital creative skills coaching, Create With Soundfly, and get in touch!
+However, if you’re looking to learn how to produce better video content, head over to our new platform for digital creative skills coaching, Upcurrent, and get in touch!

 Here are just a few ways that investing in a quality camera can help take your career to new places.